ds-102/fa19/grading.md

 Data science is a collaborative activity.
 While you may talk with others about the homework, we ask that you write your solutions individually.
 If you do discuss the assignments with others please include their names at the top of your notebook.
-Keep in mind that content from the homework and vitamins will likely be covered on both the midterm and final.
+Keep in mind that content from the homeworks and labs will likely be covered on both the midterm and final.
 We will be following the [EECS departmental policy on Academic Honesty](https://eecs.berkeley.edu/resources/students/academic-dishonesty), so